 If you have consistently slow wifi

-If your connection speed is consistently slower than the estimated speed promised when you took out your contract, you can make a formal complaint.
+If your connection speed is consistently slower than the estimated speed you were quoted when you took out your contract, you can make a formal complaint.
 Call the Sky customer service number to get started.
-It is a good idea to rule-out any technical faults before taking this step as the problem may be something Sky can fix.
+It is a good idea to rule out any technical faults before taking this step as the problem may be something Sky can fix.

 Use social media to speed up response times

 If you are experiencing persistent problems with your service, you can try posting your concerns on the Sky Facebook or Twitter accounts.
 Sky wants to be seen to provide a good service, so making your complaint on a more public platform can push providers to act more quickly.